jimbou/energy_profiling/rapl_energy/README.md

 This folder contains llvm passes that try to measure the energy consumed by each BB of a programm .

-foo.c is the test c file
+foo.c is the test c file \n
 rapl_read_1.c is the rapl read function in c it is included in the foo c and should be included in all test files rapl_pass.cpp is the final pass: it first prints for all the bb their id and then their instructions in llvm IR